NHL 2K6

-NHL 2K6 is an ice hockey simulation made by 2K Sports, and published on the Xbox, PlayStation 2, and Xbox 360 consoles.
+NHL 2K6 is an ice hockey simulation made by 2K, and published on the Xbox, PlayStation 2, and Xbox 360 consoles.
 It features goaltender Marty Turco on the cover of games sold in the United States, and forward Mats Sundin on the cover of games sold in Canada and Europe.

 The game brings all the features from the previous year's game, ESPN NHL 2K5, along with others.
-It features a new "crease control" system, which allows the player to control the player's team's goalie and make critical saves.
-Also, it implements the new NHL shootout system as the default.
+However, Hockey Night in Canada lead broadcast team of Bob Cole and Harry Neale replaces ESPN/ABC lead broadcast team of Gary Thorne and Bill Clement to provide commentary It features a new "crease control" system, which allows the player to control the player's team's goalie and make critical saves.
+It is the first to implement the new NHL shootout system as the default, and the first ice hockey simulation released for the Xbox 360.

-The game is also the first ice hockey simulation to be made for the Xbox 360.
-It was priced at USD $19.99 for the Xbox and PlayStation 2 and $59.99 for the Xbox 360.

 Reception

 The game received "favorable" reviews on all platforms according to the review aggregation website Metacritic.